-Creator: Accessible Libraries Date Updated: September 19, 2022 The Accessible Social Media webinar recording is now available!
+The Accessible Social Media webinar recording is now available!
 In this presentation, we discuss how you can make your social media posts accessible and inclusive, allowing everyone to access your information.
-We cover such areas as: Adding alternate text to images.
-Using hashtags and emojis accessibly inRead more about Accessible Social Media Webinar Recording[…]
+The webinar covers alt text, emojis, hashtags, and more.

 This recording of the Creating Accessible Documents webinar guides you through how to make an accessible Word document, including accessible tables, images, and document structure.
 The webinar includes demonstrations and examples of how you can start creating accessible documents.